olexandr7/opendata-urban-ee/docs/csscenario.md

 Keit is a a fresh PhD graduate from the University of Tartu, relocating to Narva as he's been offered a Lecturer position at Narva Colledge.
 Keit is fed up with renting and wishes to aquire personal property via applying for a home loan.
 Keit would be using Kredex guarantee, so he's looking for a house with high energoefficiency rating.
 Since the initial deposit would take up a substantial share of savings and is a major future investment, Keit would like to settle in a city district with minimal rate of recent crimes against property.

 ## Workflow
 Keit intends to vizualize locations of enegroefficient houses and see if there are any overlaps with zones where crimes against property were commited.
-In order to do the vizualizations, Keit gets preprocessed datasets from the Narva open data portal and utilizes basic visualization skills in R (open-source), obtained while attending "Empowering Urban Disruption" MOOC provided as part of "Welcome to Narva" information package.
+In order to do the vizualizations, Keit gets preprocessed datasets from the Narva open data portal and utilizes basic visualization skills in R (open-source), obtained while attending "Empowering Urban Disruption" MOOC provided as a part of "Welcome to Narva" information package.

 # Data